dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/popup/handling-postbacks-from-a-popup-control-without-an-updatepanel-vb.md

 uid: web-forms/overview/ajax-control-toolkit/popup/handling-postbacks-from-a-popup-control-without-an-updatepanel-vb
 title: "Handling Postbacks from A Popup Control Without an UpdatePanel (VB) | Microsoft Docs"
 author: wenz
-description: "The PopupControl extender in the AJAX Control Toolkit offers an easy way to trigger a popup when any other control is activated.
-When a postback occurs in su..." ms.author: riande ms.date: 06/02/2008 ms.assetid: a0b9186c-0912-4fff-916a-6d17e696a50b
+description: "The PopupControl extender in the AJAX Control Toolkit offers an easy way to trigger a popup when any other control is activated (VB)." ms.author: riande ms.date: 06/02/2008 ms.assetid: a0b9186c-0912-4fff-916a-6d17e696a50b